 This therapy is a minimally invasive skin rejuvenation treatment with quick recovery time, and is designed to stimulate the body’s natural collagen production.
 The treatment actually involves the use of two procedures, micro-needling and PRF (platelet rich fibrins) done consecutively.

 The first procedure is called Micro-Needling.
 A small hand held, automatic device that contains tiny micro-needles is passed over the skin creating tiny micro-wounds, or channels, on the skin.
 During the body’s natural wound-healing process of these channels, collagen and elastin are automatically produced.

-The second procedure is called PRP (Platelet Rich Plasma).
-Platelet Rich Plasma is produced from an individual’s own blood.
-After a blood sample is obtained from a patient, the blood is put into a centrifuge, which is a tool that separates the PRP from the blood.
+The second procedure is called PRF (Platelet Rich Fibrins).
+Platelet Rich Fibrins is a growth factor rich substance derived from your own blood to promote skin rejuvenation.
+After a blood sample is obtained from a patient, the blood is put into a centrifuge, which is a tool that separates the PRF from the blood.
 The blood is spun for approximately 15 minutes.

-PRP contains highly concentrated amounts of natural growth factors and other cytokines that promote the regeneration process of soft tissues.
-The PRP is applied directly to the channels that were created from the micro-needling to further stimulate the natural healing process and creation of collagen.
+PRF contains highly concentrated amounts of natural growth factors and other cytokines that promote the regeneration process of soft tissues.
+The PRF is applied directly to the channels that were created from the micro-needling to further stimulate the natural healing process and creation of collagen.